dwww Home | Manual pages | Find package

 pression and were processed by tcpdump);

-packets ``dropped by kernel'' (this is the number of packets
+packets ``dropped by kernel'' (this is the number of packets that

-reported as 0).
+ported as 0).

-same can be achieved by using the SIGUSR1 signal.
+can be achieved by using the SIGUSR1 signal.

 Using the SIGUSR2 signal along with the -w flag will forcibly flush the